confluentinc/ksql/docs/developer-guide/udf.rst

 ----------------

 By default KSQL installs a simple java security manager for UD(A)F execution.
-The security manager blocks attempts by any UD(A)Fs to fork processes from the KSQL server.
+The security manager blocks attempts by any functions to fork processes from the KSQL server.
 It also prevents them from calling ``System.exit(..)``.

 The security manager can be disabled by setting ``ksql.udf.enable.security.manager`` to false.